shasvt07/ThinkSync-official/README.md

 - Light / Dark mode
 - Websocket fallback: Polling with alerts
 - ORM using Prisma
-- MySQL database using Planetscale
+- PostgreSQL database using Aiven
-- Authentication with Clerk
+- Authentication with Clerk.

 ### Prerequisites